 Drastic weight loss also increases the risk of gallstones, hardened deposits of bile that form in the gallbladder.
-Gallstones can block bile ducts and cause severe abdominal pain and increase the risk of serious complications.
+Gallstones can block the bile ducts and cause severe abdominal pain and increase the risk of serious complications.

 If considered to be a normal healthy individual, a short bout of calorie restriction is likely to not cause harm.
 Still yet, always consult with a doctor to lessen the risk of potentially harmful and dangerous rapid weight loss side effects.

 Working with a dietitian or healthcare team can help determine a safe, appropriate plan based on personal goals and needs.
 Instead of turning to a fad diet or diet pill, take to tried and true weight loss tips such as adopting healthy eating habits and an active lifestyle.